activatedgeek/blog/site/contents/cult/media/podcasts.md

 the story behind the numbers that popular media just throws around and the average population just gobbles up for the sake of watercooler conversations.
 It only discusses UK but highly recommended!

-[a16z Podcast](https://a16z.com/podcasts/) - Tech trends by people from Andreessen Horowitz as "_software eats the world_".

 [Exponent](https://exponent.fm) - In-depth discussions on business and strategies by **Ben Thompson** and **James Allworth**.
 A nice supplement to [Stratechery](http://stratechery.com/).

 ## History